How to Start an LLC in Connecticut

 How to appoint a registered agent in Connecticut

-When you complete your LLC’s Certificate of Organization, you’ll appoint your registered agent on your application.
+Appointing your registered agent is part of your Certificate of Organization application (next step).
 There is no fee for this initial selection.

-To change the registered agent, you’ll prepare a Change of Agent form and submit it to the Connecticut SOS together with a $50 filing fee by check or debit/credit card (for online filings).
-Your new Connecticut registered agent will also sign the paper form to consent to their appointment.
-The authorizer must acknowledge that the agent consents to their appointment for online filings.
+To change the registered agent, use the Change of Agent form.
+Submit it to the Connecticut SOS with a $50 filing fee.
+Your new Connecticut registered agent must also sign a paper form.

 Step 3: Draft and submit the Connecticut LLC Certificate of Organization

-Download and submit the Certificate of Organization form online or submit a hard copy by mail or in-person to the Secretary of State’s Office.
-A $120 fee will apply whether you file online or via hard copy.
+Download and submit the Certificate of Organization form online.
+Or you can submit a hard copy by mail (Connecticut Secretary of the State Business Services Division 30 Trinity St. Hartford, CT 06106) or in person.
+A $120 fee applies.

-Connecticut has a complete list of what you’ll need to file your Certificate of Organization, including:
+Connecticut has a complete list of what you’ll need to file your Certificate of Organization.
+It includes:

 • LLC name and address